top of page

 Why flounder fishing is so underrated in Norway

 In countries like Denmark and Sweden, flounder fishing has long traditions and a strong following among recreational anglers.
-In Norway, however, it remains overlooked - despite our long coastline, sheltered fjords, and excellent flatfish habitats.
+In Norway, however, it remains surprisingly overlooked - despite having some of the most suitable natural conditions for it.

-Once people try flounder fishing properly, they are often surprised by how technical and exciting it actually is.
+Once people try flounder fishing in the right conditions, they are often surprised by how technical, subtle, and rewarding it actually is.

 What makes flounder fishing special

-Flounder fishing is often described as quiet - but it is never boring.
+Flounder fishing is often described as quiet - but it is far from passive.

-When you hook into a good plaice or turbot, the fight is powerful and determined - far more than many expect from a “flat” fish.
+When you do hook into a good plaice or turbot, the contrast is immediate.
+What started as a subtle bite turns into a surprisingly powerful and determined fight - something many first-time anglers do not expect from a flatfish.

 The best time for flounder fishing in Norway

-Spring is the prime season for flounder fishing in Norway.
+Spring is widely considered the prime season for flounder fishing in Norway, especially in sheltered fjord environments.

 How flounder fishing works in the fjords